Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/miscellaneous/advanced_options.md

 **use_color_management**</td><td>
 </td><td>
 Use color management when loading images.
-If enabled Opus will check to see if an image file contains a color profile, and if so will use the ICC file you specify (or the default sRGB profile) it to render the image more accurately.
+If enabled Opus will check to see if an image file contains a color profile, and if so will use the ICC file you specify (or the default profile for the primary monitor) to render the image more accurately.
 Currently this is only used for JPEG and PNG images.
 </td></tr><tr><td>

 **viewer_disable_internal**</td><td>